AndrewLenz21/pythonAttempTrading/README.md

 # pythonAttempTrading
 The day I tried to do automated trading using the order book

+ATTENTION: Trading is risky and much more so if you let a robot do it for you.

+Evaluate the algorithm that I am giving you and use some functions that are inside, I hope it will help you.
+Good luck
 ## How did the robot work?
 The robot was receiving data from Binance's order book through the CCXT API and placing orders for position opening using the Pybit API from Bybit.
 ## What conditions should the robot have to open an order?